-Amendment to the Advisory Agreement
+Amendments to the Advisory Agreement

-On July 14, 2020, the Company amended and restated the Advisory Agreement by entering into the Sixth Amended and Restated Investment Advisory Agreement between the Company and the Adviser (the "Sixth Amended Advisory Agreement").
+On July 14, 2020, we amended and restated our existing advisory agreement with our Advisor (as defined herein), as amended from time to time (the "Advisory Agreement"), by entering into the Sixth Amended and Restated Investment Advisory Agreement between the Company and the Adviser (the "Sixth Amended Advisory Agreement").
 The Company's entrance into the Sixth Amended Advisory Agreement was approved by its Board of Directors, including, specifically, unanimously by its independent directors.
-The Sixth Amended Advisory Agreement revised and replaced the Fifth Amended and Restated Investment Advisory Agreement between the Company and the Adviser (the "Fifth Amended Advisory Agreement"), under which the calculation of the Base Management Fee was based on Total Equity (as was defined in the Fifth Amended Advisory Agreement), with a calculation based on Gross Tangible Real Estate (as defined in the Sixth Amended Advisory Agreement).
+The Sixth Amended Advisory Agreement revised and replaced the Fifth Amended and Restated Investment Advisory Agreement between the Company and the Advisor (the "Fifth Amended Advisory Agreement"), under which the calculation of the Base Management Fee was based on Total Equity (as was defined in the Fifth Amended Advisory Agreement), with a calculation based on Gross Tangible Real Estate (as defined in the Sixth Amended Advisory Agreement).
 The revised Base Management Fee is payable quarterly in arrears and calculated at an annual rate of 0.425% (0.10625% per quarter) of the prior calendar quarter's "Gross Tangible Real Estate," defined as the current gross value of the Company's property portfolio (meaning the aggregate of each property's original acquisition price plus the cost of any subsequent capital improvements thereon).
 The calculation of the other fees in the Advisory Agreement remained unchanged.
 The revised Base Management Fee calculation began with the fee calculations for the quarter ended September 30, 2020.